chef-boneyard/cookbook-quality-metrics-rfc/SMQM.md

 SMQM | Name                                                | Status
 ---- | --------------------------------------------------- | -----------
-001  | Published to the Supermarket                        | Accepted
+001  | Published to the Supermarket                        | In Progress - Admin Only
-002  | Cookbook has collaborators on the Supermarket       | Implemented 003  | Cookbook has an open source license                 | Accepted 004  | Cookbook lists address for issues                   | Accepted
+002  | Cookbook has collaborators on the Supermarket       | Implemented 003  | Cookbook has an open source license                 | In Progress - Admin Only 004  | Cookbook lists address for issues                   | Accepted
-005  | Cookbook lists a source address for repository      | Accepted 006  | Cookbook lists at least one platform it supports    | Accepted 007  | Cookbook includes integration tests                 | Accepted 008  | Cookbook Passes Cookstyle                           | Accepted
+005  | Cookbook lists a source address for repository      | Accepted 006  | Cookbook lists at least one platform it supports    | In Progress - Admin Only 007  | Cookbook includes integration tests                 | Accepted 008  | Cookbook Passes Cookstyle                           | Accepted
 009  | Cookbook Passes Foodcritic                          | Implemented